God’s pruning is good. I experienced the blessings of God’s pruning when I allowed God to balance the areas of my life

 Hello, neighbors!
 This is my first post in almost 3 years!
 What happened to me?
-The backstory is pretty humbling…
+The backstory of my spiritual pruning is pretty humbling…

 God knew that I hadn’t been giving my body the rest it needed and it created all kinds of havoc.
 Actually, spiritually speaking I wasn’t being exactly obedient to His leading, and that is an open door to reap what I had sown.

 So I became very sick with adrenal fatigue and my doctor said my pancreas was struggling.
 I didn’t see the spiritual reaping at the time, or maybe I just didn’t want to, but I completely blamed everything on natural circumstances which I listed in my last post.
 Yes, our bodies can become taxed by a number of reasons, but after I finally let go of this blog I could see what God was showing me.

 I didn’t want to stop blogging, but He made it so clear to me that daily rest was to be a priority.
 I have told Him many times that I will give Him everything.
 As a result, I have seen God move mightily in my life when I have yielded to Him.
 I remember finding freedom when the Holy Spirit led me to cut up an idol years ago.